TarikEl/DoseCalcs/docs/source/GeneralConcept.rst

 Simulation Units
 ----------------

 The DoseCalcs execution scenario can be done in three computation modes : sequential (SEQ), multi-threading (MT) and Message Passing Interface (MPI).
 For each scenario three run modes are available, for data generation mode (Gen), calculation mode (B), and graphical visualization mode (G) only for (SEQ) and (MT) scenarios.
 After commands parameters initialization by messenger classes, the simulation needs five data types which are used in the five simulation steps, material and geometry constructing, physics setting, source defining, simulation run and scoring, and results analysis.
 Each simulation step is performed basing on the appropriate commands.
+To achieve the simulation task, there are two files that can be considered as principal code inputs, macro command file and geometry file as shown in the figure

 Build a Simple Example
 ----------------------

 To simulate a dosimetry problem with DoseCalcs application, it's necessary to uses to user files as an inputs data, first is the input commands file, second is the geometry description file(or files if needed).
 The input file contains the commands to set the needed parameter for each simulation unit, such as geometry (materials and volumes and/or geometry file), physics, source, run and score, analysis.
 Each category of those uses a specific commands.

+The simulation needs five data types which are used in the five simulation steps, material and geometry constructing, physics setting, source defining, simulation run and scoring, and results analysis.
+Each simulation step is performed basing on the appropriate commands.

 Input command Files
 +++++++++++++++++++

+The macro(or input) file is an ASCII file based on the Geant4 macro syntax.
+The code loads this file to initialize the simulation by selecting the parameters from commands given in this file, then avoiding the need to recompile the source code for any change in the simulation.

 1. Input file example